virgs/flappy-bird-ai/README.md

    Surprisingly efficient.
 Beat the Neuroevolutionary approach.
 It managed to train networks that performed well in every run (aka plays forever), usually within 30 iterations.

 3. **Reverse Q-learning**
    This one didn’t deliver.
 Despite many parameter tweaks, it struggled to produce a consistently successful bird.
 Some runs managed to survive around 50 pipes, but most failed to converge on a stable solution — even after 3,000 iterations with a population of 100.
-Could be improved, or maybe it's just not the best fit for this problem.

 ---